docsforadobe/after-effects-scripting-guide/docs/general/project.md

 **Description**

-Returns an array of color profile descriptions that can be set as the project’s color working space.
+Returns an array of color profile descriptions that can be set as the project's color working space.

 **Parameters**